 Nocturnal Adventures for Schools

 Spend the night at the zoo with your school!
 Our Nocturnal Adventures help teach science curriculum in a way like no other.
-Come join us on one of our thematic evenings — Adaptation Station, Conservation Connection or Habitat Junction — to help assist you teach these concepts to your class! [more...]
+Come join us on one of our thematic evenings — Adaptation Station, Conservation Connection, Habitat Junction, Orangutans, or Zoo Careers — to help assist you teach these concepts to your class! [more...]

 From where they live to what they eat, animals have adaptations to aid them in their surroundings.
 Our nightly activities investigate how adaptations help an animal survive.
 The night will include an after-hours tour, a evening hike through our Deserts building and an adaptation game.
 Together, we will explore how certain physical or behavioral characteristics aid an organism's fight for resources, food and survival.